 - Small scissors

-- Strong thread - upholstery thread of strong embroidery floss
+- Strong thread - upholstery thread, strong embroidery floss, elastic thread doubled

 - Beeswax (optional, but helpful)